-Prog gram Service Overview Service Level Communi ty Servic es The Corporation of the Town of Cobourg Public Library Board 1 Below Standard At Standard Above Standard (the "Board") provides library services to residents of Cobourg and Hamilton Township from three branches - the main Cobourg Library and branch locations in Bewdley and Gores Landing.
+Prog gram Service Overview Service Level Communi ty Servic es The Corporation of the Town of Cobourg Public Library Board Below Standard At Standard Above Standard (the "Board") provides library services to residents of Cobourg and Hamilton Township from three branches - the main Cobourg Library and branch locations in Bewdley and Gores Landing.
 The Board provides access to hardcopy and electronic Mandatory circulating and reference titles, CD's and DVD's, electronic periodicals and electronic databases.
-The Board also provides internet access through workstations available to the public as well as the use of the branches as wireless hotspots for í Delivery Essential Organiza Cobourg P residents.
+The Board also provides internet access through workstations available to the public as well as the use of the branches as wireless hotspots for í Delivery Essential Organizat Cobourg P residents.
 Additionally, the branches host a variety of programs and activities for residents.
-Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and I Benchmarking Bue External Budget The Board operates community hubs that connect and enrich people and ideas through access to print and electronic collections and other literary resources.
-The Board also facilitates connectivity and broadband access through access to workstations and wireless hotspots, while providing physical The Town has budgeted a total of \$932,700 in municipal taxation support during the 2 fiscal year for library services, representing an average of \$104.12 per household.
-In comparison to the selected municipal comparators for which costs relating to library services, with the Town has the fourth lowest level of municipal taxation support library services, with the Town providing a level of taxation support per household that household.
-In ting to library services is I taxation support for Operating Costs \$ 932,700 of the average of the comparator municipalities.
-Revenues \$ - Net Levy \$ 932,700 Basis for Delivery Traditional - While there is no formal requirement for municipalities to establish a public library, a number of municipalities of comparable size to the Township operate libraries.
+Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and I Benchmarking dget \$ \$ \$ 932,700 - 932,700 The Board operates community hubs that connect and enrich people and ideas through access to print and electronic collections and other literary resources.
+The Board also facilitates connectivity and broadband access through access to workstations and wireless hotspots, while providing physical locations for community meetings and programming.
+The Town has budgeted a total of \$932,700 in municipal taxation support during the 2020 fiscal year for library services, representing an average of \$104.12 per household.
+In comparison to the selected municipal comparators for which costs relating to library services is Basis for Delivery Traditional - While there is no formal requirement for municipalities to establish a public library, a number of municipalities of comparable size to the Township operate libraries.
 Where municipalities choose to establish and operate libraries, the provisions of the Public Libraries Act apply.